mesosphere/marathon/docs/docs/native-docker-private-registry.md

   Email: foo@bar.com
   ```

-1. Check that you have the `.docker/config.json` file.
+1. Check that you have the `~/.docker/config.json` file.

     ```bash
-    $ ls .docker
+    $ ls ~/.docker
     config.json
     ```

-    Your `config.json` file should look like this.
+    Your `config.json` file should look like this, where value of `auth` is a based64-encoded `username:password` string.

     ```json
     {
       "auths": {
           "https://index.docker.io/v1/": {
-              "auth": "aWNoZXJuZXRza3k6YlIoKW5TME4jZG8="
+              "auth": "XXXXXX"
           }
       }
     }